 4-3 Defense Vulnerabilities

-Where the 4-3's conservative nature can be a benefit, with today’s modern offenses it can also be a liability.
-The best NFL quarterbacks have a much easier time spotting weakness in a 4-3 scheme, as player assignments are more predictable and less muddled up by the defensive alignment.
-It’s easier to get mismatches and exploit them, and easier to guess what the defense if about to do.
+Where the 4-3's conservative nature can be a benefit, with today’s modern offenses, it can also be a liability.
+The best NFL quarterbacks have a much easier time spotting weaknesses in a 4-3 scheme as player assignments are more predictable and less muddled up by the defensive alignment.
+It’s easier to get mismatches and exploit them, and it's easier to guess what the defense is about to do.